 Tell a doctor straight away if you get:

-- an infection – warning signs include fever, chills, a very sore throat, ear or sinus pain, a cough, more saliva or a change in colour of saliva, pain with passing urine, mouth sores, or a wound that will not heal
+- fever, chills, a very sore throat, ear or sinus pain, a cough, more saliva or a change in colour of saliva, pain with passing urine, mouth sores or a wound that will not heal - these can be signs of an infection

-- high blood sugar – warning signs include feeling sleepy or confused, feeling very thirsty or hungry, passing urine more often, flushing, breathing quickly, or breath that smells like fruit
+- sleepy or confused, feeling very thirsty or hungry, passing urine more often, flushing, breathing quickly or breath that smells like fruit - these can be signs of high blood sugar

-- Cushing's syndrome – warning signs include weight gain in the upper back or belly, moon face, very bad headaches, and slow wound healing
+- weight gain in the upper back or belly, moon face, very bad headaches and slow wound healing - these can be signs of Cushing's syndrome

-- adrenal gland problems – warning signs include a very upset stomach or vomiting, very bad dizziness or passing out, muscle weakness, feeling very tired, mood changes, loss of appetite and weight loss
+- a very upset stomach or vomiting, very bad dizziness or passing out, muscle weakness, feeling very tired, mood changes, loss of appetite and weight loss - these can be signs of adrenal gland problems

-- low potassium levels – warning signs include muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal
+- muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal - these can be signs of low potassium levels

-- pancreas problems – warning signs include severe stomach pain, severe back pain, severe upset stomach or vomiting
+- severe stomach pain, severe back pain, severe upset stomach or vomiting - these can be signs of pancreas problems

 You should also tell a doctor straight away if you get: